-Developments in rules, the management of high compliance risks and action plans provide the basis for the annual compliance plan and the compliance monitoring activities. a.s.r. continuously monitors changing legislation and regulations and assesses the impact and corresponding actions to be taken.
-In 2017, a.s.r. paid specific attention to:
+Developments in rules and the management of high compliance risks and action plans provide the basis for the annual compliance plans and the compliance monitoring activities. a.s.r. continuously monitors changing legislation and regulations and assesses the impact and corresponding actions to be taken.
+In 2018, a.s.r. paid specific attention to: